-Core instruction represents the instruction that all students receive and is the model for all classrooms at the elementary level.
-The Images and tables below outline the "core" elements of literacy instruction at the elementary level and the expected delivery model.
+District 318's Reading Program is based on effective instruction that aligns with the Minnesota English Language Arts Academic Standards.
+Core instruction represents the instruction that ALL students receive and is the model for all classrooms at the elementary level.
+Specifically, all K-2 teachers and elementary principals are continuing to study LETRS which provides scientifically based instruction (Scarborough's Rope and National Reading Panel).
+Below is an outline of the "core" elements of literacy instruction and the expected delivery model: